This Week's Finds in Mathematical Physics (1-50): February 8, 1993

 As Kapranov and Voevodsky note: ``Thus \(2\)-categories can be seen as belonging to the realm of a new mathematical discipline which may be called \textbf{2-dimensional algebra} and contrasted with usual \(1\)-dimensional algebra dealing with formulas which are written in lines.''
 This is actually very important because already in the theory of braided monoidal categories we began witnessing the rise of mathematics that incorporated aspects of geometry into the notation itself.

 The theory of \(2\)-categories is not new; it was apparently invented by Ehresmann, Benabou and Grothendieck in an effort to formalize the structure possessed by the category of all categories.
 (If this notion seems dangerously close to Russell's paradox, you are right --- but I will not worry about such issues in what follows.)
 This category has as its objects categories and as its morphisms ``functors'' between categories.
 It is, in fact, a \(2\)-category, taking as the \(2\)-morphisms ``natural transformations'' between functors.
-(For a brief intro to functors and natural transformations, try the file ``categories'' in the collection of my expository papers --- see the end of this post.)
+(For a brief intro to functors and natural transformations, try my webpage \href{http://math.ucr.edu/home/baez/categories.html}{``categories"}.)
 What is new to Kapranov and Voevodsky is the notion of a monoidal \(2\)-category --- where one can take tensor products of objects, morphisms, and 2-morphisms --- and ``braided'' monoidal \(2\)-category --- where one has ``braidings'' that switch around the two factors in a tensor product.

 Let me turn to the possible relevance of all this to mathematical physics.
 Here there is a nice \(2\)-category, namely the category of ``2-tangles.''
-First recall the category of tangles (stealing from something that appears in the file ``tangles'' in the collection of my papers):
+First recall the category of tangles:

 The objects are simply the natural numbers \(\{0,1,2,3,\ldots\}\).
 We think of the object \(n\) as a horizontal row of \(n\) points.
 The morphisms in \(\mathrm{Hom}(n,m)\) are tangles connecting a row of \(n\) points above to a row of \(m\) points below.
 Rather than define ``tangles'' I will simply draw pictures of some examples.
 Here is an element of \(\mathrm{Hom}(2,4)\): and here is an element of \(\mathrm{Hom}(4,0)\): Note that we can ``compose'' these tangles to get one in \(\mathrm{Hom}(2,0)\): Now, given tangles \(f,g\) in \(\mathrm{Hom}(m,n)\), a \(2\)-morphism from \(f\) to \(g\) is a ``2-tangle.''
 I won't define these either, but we may think of a 2-tangle from \(f\) to \(g\) roughly as a ``movie'' whose first frame is the tangle \(f\) and last frame is the tangle \(g\), and each of whose intermediate frames is a tangle except at certain times when a catastrophe occurs.
 For example, here's a 2-tangle shown as a movie\ldots{} Well, it'll never win an Academy Award, but this movie is pretty important.
 It's a picture of the \(3\)-dimensional slices of a 2-dimensional surface in (3+1)-dimensional spacetime, and this surface is perfectly smooth but has a saddle point which we are seeing in frame 4.
 It is one of what Carter and Saito (see \hyperlink{week2}{``Week 2''}) call the ``elementary string interactions.''
 The relevance to string theory is pretty obvious: we are seeing a movie of part of a string worldsheet, which is a surface in (3+1)-dimensional spacetime.
 My interest in 2-tangles and \(2\)-categories is precisely because they offer a bridge between string theory and the loop variables approach to quantum gravity, which may actually be the \textbf{same thing} in two different disguises.
 You heard it here first, folks!